 1 Linux Standard Base (LSB) is a set of open standards that should increase compatibility among GNU/Linux distributions.
 Unfortunately it is not widely adopted and both Debian and Ubuntu dropped support for LSB in autumn 2015.
-Thus PyInstaller bootloader are no longer provided as LSB binary.
+Thus PyInstaller bootloaders are no longer provided as LSB binary.

-1.14.2 Building for Mac OS X
+2.14.2 Building for macOS

-On Mac OS X please install Xcode, Apple's suite of tools for developing software for Mac OS X. Instead of installing the full Xcode package, you can also install and use Command Line Tools for Xcode.
+On macOS please install Xcode, Apple's suite of tools for developing software for macOS.
+Instead of installing the full Xcode package, you can also install and use Command Line Tools for Xcode.
 Installing either will provide the clang compiler.